 Seldom are winter sport and nature lovers so regally rewarded as in Bad Kleinkirchheim.
 Take part in the weekly snowshoe hikes for gourmets leading through the peaceful winter landscape of the Carinthian Nockberge Mountains with a delicious menu awaiting at the end.
 Other activities away from the hustle and bustle of the ski slopes include ice skating, cross-country skiing, tobogganing and horse-drawn sleigh rides.

-Recognized as one of Austria's most magnificent natural landscapes, the Dachstein Salzkammergut region boasts rugged low mountain ranges, secret valleys, tranquil settlements along River Traun, mountainsides covered in lush pastures, romantic high-lying valleys, spectacular rock faces and the much-loved Hallstättersee lake.
-Set aside from the main transport links are the charming little settlements and villages of the region, well worth a visit.
-The village wells, where people used to do their washing, still exist today, and the local architecture is fascinating too.
-Other winter activities include curling, snowshoeing, horse-drawn sleigh rides, ski touring, tobogganing, ice skating, and ice climbing.
+Recognized as one of Austria's most magnificent natural landscapes, the Dachstein Salzkammergut region boasts snow-dusted low mountain ranges, secret valleys, tranquil settlements along River Traun, mountainsides covered in frosty pastures, romantic valleys, and the much-loved Hallstättersee lake.
+The Salzkammergut feels especially festive in the winter months, when Christmas markets pop up all over the little villages and fill the air with whiffs of Glühwein.
+Winter activities include curling, snowshoeing, horse-drawn sleigh rides, ski touring, tobogganing, ice skating, and ice climbing.

-Not far from the city of Salzburg you will find the idyllic Wolfgangsee lake.
+Not far from the city of Salzburg, discover the idyllic Wolfgangsee lake.
 In the weeks leading up to Christmas, the peaceful glow of lanterns across the water draws guests from near and far to the Wolfgangseer Advent, where they can experience deliciously nostalgic traditions still in practice today.
-Outside of the festive season visitors will still find plenty to do with snowshoe walks, skiing, sledging and winter hiking offered by the Postalm Winterpark.
+Outside of the festive season visitors still have plenty to explore with snowshoe walks, skiing, sledging and winter hiking offered by the Postalm Winterpark.
 Get even closer to nature at nearby Lake Fuschl and witness the deer feeding in Hintersee from December until the end of March, which attracts up to 200 animals each time.

 Ramsau am Dachstein has a lot to offer in winter, even off the ski runs and cross-country trails.
 It is a real pleasure to walk along the winter walking paths, covering a total length of 70 km (43 mi).
 The region is also home to many horses, and a ride on a horse-drawn sleigh is a great winter adventure.
 Families should pay a visit to the local farmhouse Rösterstube where there is snow-tubing, a fun activity for all age groups.

 Idyllic and unspoiled, Thierbach is the smallest and highest village in the Wildschönau Valley.
-Take a trip back in time with the Wildschönau Leisure Train on one of the daily journeys to Thierbach, where 160 residents and double as many cows, 2 guesthouses, a church, numerous farms and one of Austria's smallest schools with just 12 pupils await.
-Another Tirolean gem is the Nature Park Region of Reutte, with its breathtaking panorama, romantic forest glades, quaint villages, rustic inns and mountain huts.
+A true Tirolean gem is the Nature Park Region of Reutte, with its breathtaking panorama, romantic forest glades, quaint villages, rustic inns and mountain huts.
 Let the Aktiv Card Winter program take you off the beaten track on a lantern march to the Ehrenberg ruins, for example, or an animal track hike.

-Those looking for tranquility won’t have to search for long in East Tirol.
-One experience that will remain with you forever is a full moon snowshoe hike of the Lienz valley floor region, on which you will encounter the nocturnal animals of the National Park Hohe Tauern.
+Those looking for tranquility won’t have to search for long in Osttirol (East Tirol).
+One experience that will remain with you forever is a snowshoe hike of the Lienz valley floor region, on which you will encounter the nocturnal animals of the National Park Hohe Tauern.
 See the winter landscape from a fresh perspective as the snow sparkles in the moonlight.